kercre123/vlight/README.md

 A gist is coming soon.

+You will need to install Docker.

 To install onto your unlocked Vector:

 ```
 git clone https://github.com/kercre123/vlight
 cd vlight
+sudo make docker-builder
 ssh-add <path/to/ssh_key>
 ./send.sh <bot_ip_address>
 ```